Should I Use Mouthwash?

-These are just a few of the questions my patients ask me everyday.
-Today I’ll try to teach you a bit about the history of mouthwash, as well as share my professional opinion on whether you should use mouthwash or not and offer some insights into the advantages of a few different mouthwashes available today.
+These are just a few of the questions my patients ask me every day.
+Today I’ll try to teach you a bit about the history of mouthwash, as well as share my professional opinion on whether you should use mouthwash or not and offer some insights into the advantages of a few different types of mouthwash available today.

 Mouthwash Throughout History